-$100 \text{ mg/m}^2/\text{dose}$ as a 4-hour infusion every 12 hours on days 3-5 (total of 5 doses) of week 8.
+100 mg/m/dose as a 4-hour infusion every 12 hours on days 3-5 (total of 5 doses) of week 8.
 It should not be infused < 1 hour, since it can lead to hypotension.

-1,000 units/m2 as a 2-hour infusion or intramuscularly on day 6 of week 8.
+1,000 units/m as a 2-hour infusion or intramuscularly on day 6 of week 8.
 The infusion of asparaginase should be started at a reduced rate and increased stepwise, if applicable.
-See further notes on alternative asparaginase agents at chapter "Asparaginase preparations" in page 37.
+See further notes on alternative asparaginase agents at chapter "Asparaginase"

+preparations" in page 40.

 Age adapted doses (see 5.
-Table in page 36) of methotrexate, cytarabine, and prednisolone are administered on day 1 of week 8.
+Table in page 39) of methotrexate, cytarabine, and prednisolone are administered on day 1 of week 8.